-On derecognition of the financial asset, the difference between the carrying amount of the asset (or the carrying amount allocated to the portion of the asset that is derecognised) and the consideration received (including any new asset obtained less any new liability assumed) is recognized in statement of com prehensive income.
+On derecognition of the financial asset, the difference between the carrying amount of the asset (or the carrying amount allocated to the portion of the asset that is derecognised) and the consideration received (including any new asset obtained less any new liability assumed) is recognized in statement of comprehensive income.
 Any interest in such transferred financial assets that is created or retained by the Fund is recognized as a separate asset or liability.

 The Fund enters into transactions whereby it transfers assets recognized on its statement of financial position, but retains either all or substantially all of the risks and rewards of the transferred assets or a portion of them.
 If all or substantially all of the risk and rewards are retained, then the transferred assets are not derecognized.
+Transfers of assets with retention of all or substantially all of the risks and rewards include sale and repurchase transactions.

 The Fund derecognize a financial liability when its contractual obligations are discharged or cancelled, or expire.